SuperDARNCanada/borealis/docs/source/config_options.rst

 #.
 One of your transmitter's transmit paths is not working, but the receive path is still working properly

     The tx flag for the associated N200 should be set to false.
-This will disable the transmission channel on the bad transmit path.
+This will disable the transmission channel on the bad transmit path. **Note: This configuration does not work with the current iteration of Borealis**

 #.
 One of your transmitter's receive paths is not working, but the transmit path is still working properly

     The rx flag for the associated N200 should be set to false.
-This will disable the receive channel on the bad receive path.
+This will disable the receive channel on the bad receive path. **Note: This configuration does not work with the current iteration of Borealis**

 #.
 One of your transmitters is not working at all